UniversalDependencies/docs/treebanks/naq_kdt/index.md

 ## Description

-UD\_Khoekhoe-KDT is a Universal Dependencies (UD) treebank for the Khoekhoe language.
+UD\_Khoekhoe-KDT is a Universal Dependencies (UD) treebank for the Khoekhoegowab (Khoekhoe) language.
 The annotation was performed manually based on glosses.
 This treebank includes texts from various sources: fiction, grammar, and spoken conversation.
 The treebank contains **27k tokens**, distributed as follows:

 - **Training set**: 15k tokens
 - **Development set**: 2k tokens